nisay759/irkotr0id/README.md

-irkotr0id - A modular IRC bot from the future
+irkotr0id - A modular IRC bot from the ~~future~~ past
 =======

+### Disclaimer: The project was written when I was learning Python.
+It might greatly benefit from a rewrite in Python3 and a proper async architecture.

 irkotr0id is a modular and totally customizable IRC bot written in Python.